Wouldn’t it be great to quit your job?

 20:15 Take a shot at change and always salt the water when you cook pasta!

-Henry Bronson has been a chef and the owner of Bisto Henry in Manchester, Vermont for the last 25 years.
-He’s been nominated by his peers as one of the top chefs in the country and featured by Best Chefs America.
-He’s a traveler, author and speaker who loves nothing more than accumulating and dispensing wisdom and stories.
-Look for him on the beaches and ski slopes of the world, where he is sure to have found the best place to eat.
-Connect with Henry on LinkedIn.
+Henry Bronson was a chef and the owner of Bisto Henry in Manchester, Vermont for 25 years.
+He was nominated by his peers as one of the top chefs in the country and featured by Best Chefs America.
+He was a traveler, author and speaker who loved nothing more than accumulating and dispensing wisdom and stories.
+He could be found on the beaches and ski slopes of the world, where he was sure to have found the best place to eat.